Air Canada picks 'Rouge' as name of low-cost carrier

-TORONTO (Reuters) - Air Canada will begin flying to European and Caribbean vacation spots next year under the “Rouge” banner, the airline said on Tuesday, disclosing details about the new low-cost carrier it hopes will provide a springboard for sustained profitability.
+TORONTO (Reuters) - Air Canada’s new low-cost carrier will begin flying to European and Caribbean vacation spots next year under the name “Rouge”, the airline said on Tuesday of the service it hopes will provide a springboard for sustained profitability.

 Montreal-based Air Canada, the country’s biggest airline, is launching Rouge at a time when Canadians have a growing number of options for vacation travel.
 It will compete with Transat TRZb.TO, WestJet Vacations (WJA.TO) and Sunwing Travel Group.

+“The Air Canada Leisure Group will be well positioned in the highly competitive but growing leisure segment in Canada, with its strong value proposition and competitive cost structure,” said Michael Friisdahl, who is heading up the new venture, at a launch event in Toronto.

-Rouge will eventually offer cheap flights to tourists visiting the United States, the Caribbean and Europe, starting in June 2013.
+Rouge will offer cheap flights to tourists visiting the Caribbean and Europe, starting July 1, 2013 - not June, as was previously announced.

-Tickets have gone on sale for flights to Venice, Italy; Edinburgh, Scotland; Athens, Greece; Cuba; the Dominican Republic; Jamaica and Costa Rica, Air Canada said in a statement handed out to reporters at a Toronto event to announce the operation’s name.
+Tickets went on sale on Tuesday for flights to Venice, Italy; Edinburgh, Scotland; Athens, Greece; Cuba; the Dominican Republic; Jamaica and Costa Rica.

-Rouge, which will fold Air Canada’s existing vacation package business into the new low-cost operation, will initially fly four planes from Air Canada’s mainline fleet.

-As Air Canada takes delivery of Boeing (BA.N) 787 Dreamliner aircraft, starting in 2014, it will funnel more planes into the Rouge operation.
-It said it planned to reach 50 aircraft in three to five years.
+Rouge will expand to other destinations for next winter, said Chief Commercial Officer Ben Smith.
+As Air Canada takes delivery of Boeing (BA.N) 787 Dreamliner aircraft starting in 2014, it will funnel more planes into Rouge.

+The airline plans to reach 50 Rouge aircraft in three to five years, Smith said.
+He said the venture is expected to be profitable in the “short, medium and long term”.

 Air Canada has reported a string of quarterly net losses in recent years, weighed down by non-operating items such as losses on foreign exchange and interest expenses.